supermax01/hapi_flutter/README.md

-# Patient FHIR Data Viewer - Flutter Application
+# Hapi_FHIR - Flutter Application

-This Flutter project demonstrates how to connect to a local **HAPI FHIR** server, post patient-related data, and retrieve that data using the **Patient/$everything** operation.
-The data is then displayed in a Flutter mobile application.
+Hapi_FHIR is a cross-platform Flutter app that demonstrates how to connect to a local HAPI FHIR server and display patient data using the Patient/$everything operation.
+This app fetches and displays FHIR resources such as Patient, MedicationRequest, CarePlan, Condition, Observation, Encounter, Organization, and Practitioner.

+## Part of the Carepal App

+This app serves as a technical demonstration for the upcoming Carepal app, currently in development.
+Carepal will use FHIR integration to enhance patient care and management and much more.

 ## Project Overview